satsera2019/meetingbooking/README.md

 ## About Project

-MeetingBooking is a platform for any type of organization or company to offer its customers a meeting room booking system.
+MeetingBooking is a promising platform that provides a convenient and efficient way for organizations and companies to manage and schedule meeting rooms.
+The platform's intuitive interface, consisting of the admin panel, user panel, and tablet panel, makes it easy for both administrators and customers to book meeting rooms seamlessly.

-The platform combines an admin panel, a user panel, and a tablet panel.The project is in alpha version.
+The project is in its alpha version, but its adaptability to new frameworks promises to make it a versatile and scalable solution for organizations of any size.
+MeetingBooking's potential to simplify meeting room management and improve the customer experience makes it a valuable asset for any organization looking to streamline its operations.

-Easily adaptable to new frameworks.
+Overall, MeetingBooking shows great potential to revolutionize the way organizations manage their meeting rooms, and it's worth considering for anyone looking for a convenient and efficient solution.

 ## Commands
     To create an admin user, use the command: php artisan admin:create